argoproj-labs/hera/docs/walk-through/hera-developer-features.md

 ## Submit WorkflowTemplates and ClusterWorkflowTemplates as Workflows

-This feature is available for `WorkflowTemplates` and `ClusterWorkflowTemplates`, and helps you, as a dev, iterate on your `WorkflowTemplate` until it's ready to be deployed.
-Calling `create_as_workflow` on a `WorkflowTemplate` will create a `Workflow` on the fly which is submitted to the Argo cluster directly and given a generated name, meaning you don't need to first submit the `WorkflowTemplate` itself!
-What this means is you don't need to keep deleting your `WorkflowTemplate` and submitting it again, to then run `argo submit --from WorkflowTemplate/my-wt` while iterating on your `WorkflowTemplate`.
+This feature is available for `WorkflowTemplates` and `ClusterWorkflowTemplates`, and helps you iterate on your `WorkflowTemplate` until it's ready to be deployed.
+Calling `create_as_workflow` on a `WorkflowTemplate` will create a `Workflow` on the fly which is submitted to the Argo cluster directly and given a generated name, meaning you don't need to submit the `WorkflowTemplate` itself!

 ```py
 with WorkflowTemplate(